-Ron Levy, Photographer, Tour Director, Member ASMP, NANPA
+Ron Levy, Photographer, Writer, Tour Director, Member ASMP, NANPA

-“To be trusted, or ignored, by a wild animal is one of the great honors of wildlife photography”
+“To be ignored by a wild animal is one of the great honors of wildlife photography”

 My first inspiration in photography was my uncle, a Hollywood TV photographer and Jerry Lewis’ cousin.
 He would bring home bloopers of famous actors, and we would laugh endlessly at hilarious, unscripted moments between takes.
 I was in awe that he was able to capture not only those rare moments, but the unqualified trust of his subjects.